amirali110/Stochastic-Calculator/README.md

 In new version:

-*Program can calculate D also show it in chart
+*Program can calculates D also show it in chart
 <br>
 *Program Can smoothing D & K